-Scholarship application will open March 1 – June 18, 2021 for internship opportunities in Summer 2022.
+Scholarship application for Summer 2022 is closed.
 Please visit this site periodically for more specific dates for internship opportunities in Summer 2023.

 The Graduate Scholarship Program is a financial needs-based initiative that offers graduate students an unmatched experience in a diverse, equitable, and inclusive environment.
 Graduate students, serving as scholarship recipients with CIA, attend an accredited college/university on a full-time basis and work during summer breaks at the Agency.

 While working at CIA, you will be exposed to real intelligence challenges while performing meaningful work that relates to your graduate studies.
 An IT major, for example, might be given increasingly complex projects involving sophisticated computer systems.
 An engineering major might help produce a piece of state-of-the-art equipment.
 A finance major could be involved in developing and analyzing budgets for a worldwide operation, while a foreign language major might be instrumental in translating documents for U.S. policymakers.
 An international relations major might brief a senior policymaker and, as a final example, a human resources major could have the opportunity to develop and implement personnel policies and procedures.

 Because CIA invests in scholarship recipients, accepting an offer means continued employment with the Agency for a specified time frame.
 You are required to work at the Agency after college graduation for a period equal to 1.5 times the length of the college sponsorship you received from CIA.
 Students who leave earlier are required to reimburse the U.S. Government for their tuition.
 All positions require relocation to the Washington, DC area during summer work tours.

 At the Central Intelligence Agency (CIA), we recognize our Nation’s strength comes from the diversity of its people.
 People from a broad range of backgrounds and viewpoints work at CIA, and our diverse teams are the reason we can keep our country safe.